mccurcio/mcc-ds-material/README.md

   <h2 align="center">Data Science Practitioner's Reading List</h2>
 </p>

 **Note:** This opinoinated list is by [Matthew Curcio](https://mcc1.netlify.app/).
 It includes material on data science, machine learning books, websites, videos, etc. that I have found useful *and* would recommend.
 It is **NOT** *complete nor comprehensive* but simply a resource for myself and others.

-:star: Many sections are still **Under Construction**

 --------------------------------------------------------------------------

 ## Books :books:

-- ## Mathematics
+### Mathematics

 - :star: [Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/ElemStatLearn/), Hastie, Tibshirani, Friedman, 2017 :free: